ioBroker/dev-server/README.md

 ### Install package

+<span style="color:red">*Before installing please check the following what is the best way or recommended:*</span>

+:one: Linux

+:small_blue_diamond: install it as a dev-dependency of your adapter (recommended)
-You can either install this tool as a global tool or install it as a dev-dependency of your adapter.
-We suggest to install it globally:
+:small_blue_diamond: install this tool as a global tool

+Under Linux it is sometimes useful to install this tool as global BUT best practice for developing an own adapter it is better to install it as dev-dependency

+:two: MacOS

+:small_blue_diamond: Under MacOS be careful with installation as global.
+This is not recommended so better to install it as dev-depency

+:three: Windows

+:small_blue_diamond: Under Windows a global install is no problem.

 ```bash
 npm install --global @iobroker/dev-server
 ```

-Alternatively, especially when a global installation is problematic because of permission issues (e.g. on macOS), you can add the dev-server to your adapter's `devDependencies` and add it e.g. as a script to your package.json.
+Some more explanation, especially when a **global installation** is problematic **because of permission** issues (e.g. on **MacOS**), you can add the dev-server to your adapter's `devDependencies` and add it e.g. as a script to your package.json.

 ```json
 {